smorantg2/telegram_plot_bot/README.md

 The user chooses the kind of plot they want, texts the data (and an optional title) to the bot and it returns the plot in a .png file.
 It has been prepared to make line plots, bar graphs and pie charts.

+If you want to use it, take into consideration it has not been prepared to work with more than one conversation at the same time.
+Variables from different chats could get mixed up.

 ## Python Package Requirements

 - Telebot